hjnpark/ProfileRXN/README.md

 `profile-rxn -h` will show all the available arguments.
 Input xyz file should have two geometries.
 If it has more than two, the first and last frame will be used.
 `exmaples/bash.sh` shows an example command.

-##TO DO
+## TO DO
 1. Perform vibrational frequency analysis and calculate Gibbs free energies.
-2. IRC step needs to be added. ls
+2. IRC step needs to be added.
-3.